learosema/muzimake/README.md

 This builds a couple of test programs:

+- `testinst` for testing the instrument data structure
 - `test_bnk` for testing bnk files, playing every instrument inside a bnk
-- `test_rol` for testing the rol file loading routing
+- `test_rol` for testing the rol file loading routine
+- `test_tmr` for testing timer interrupts
+- `test_evt` for testing an event system, inspired by the Windows API
-- `testinst` for testing the instrument datastructure
+- `test_ui` for testing the textmode UI.
+It has knobs, inputs, lists and more

 ## Real mode